joshua-9402/cpet-140-final-project/README.md

 ### Filing Pull Requests
-- Ensure your branch is up-to-date with the main branch before creating a PR.
+- Ensure your branch is up to date with the main branch before creating a PR.
 - Provide a clear title and description of the changes made.
 - Reference any related issues.
 - Follow the project's coding conventions and guidelines.
 Any significant deviations should be explained in the PR description, or it will be rejected.